Jet Lag Insomnia Cure: 8 Reliable Tips to Cure Sleep Problems and Getting Over Jet Lag

 Jet Lag Insomnia Cure: before I start my travel, I ensure I plan for a stopover along my route, where I stay overnight.
 As much as I can attest, a stopover does wonders about jetlag insomnia.

-Explore a beautiful spot, eat some culture-based foods, and do other activities before you carry on with your journey, of course with a renewed energy.
+Explore a beautiful spot, eat some culture-based foods, and do other activities before you carry on with your journey, of course, with renewed energy.

 Unknowingly, you will discover you have already adjusted to new time zones, so jetlag will never slap you.
 This is one of the most popular tips on how to fall asleep fast.